claytongulick/BARE/README.md

 ## Binding

 Binding components are the "glue" between encapsulate components and rendering components.
 Some very simple applications will find that these components are not necessary, as such functionality can be handled directly by the rendering component.
 As applications grow in size, and portability between platforms becomes more of a consideration, having binding components acting as an intermediary between concrete rendering components and isolated encapsulate components becomes more desirable.

+This is one of the core differences in philosophy between BARE and other frameworks/architectures.
+With BARE, the layers are guidelines, and the assumption is that the developer is smart enough to know when to follow and when to break the rules.
+Any implementation of BARE *must* take this into consideration and *must not* enforce the separation of layers.
+Enforced separation of layers is one of the things that causes major headaches and complications with other architectures.
+BARE is unopinionated, it just has some ideas about what might help you with your application architecture.

 Binding components can be considered an "interface" or "api" for the platform.
 When porting an application to another platform that supports the same language, the task of the developer is *vastly* simplified by only needing to reimplement the specific binding components.
 In many cases there will be similar rendering components on the various platforms that can be used by binding components with little or no modification (checkboxes, select lists, etc...).